 Types of paper

 (a) Research Papers: are fully documented, interpreted accounts of significant findings of original research, and should normally be between 5000 and 6000 words (less 350 words for each normal-sized figure or table you include).
+We would expect no more than 10 figures per Research Paper.

 (b) Practical Papers: these should provide new information on subjects of interest to professionals in practice, and should be between 1000 and 3000 words long.